 Kids (Ages 6-8)

 45 minute class where a light load may be introduced via lightweight dumbbells, kettlebells or barbell if impeccable form can be demonstrated.
-The Kids class still comprises a majority of bodyweight/gymnastic movements based around skill development, a wod (workout of the day) and game (if time permits).
-The Kids programme is a great primer before transitioning into Teens / regular CrossFit.
+The Kids/Pre-teens class still comprises a majority of bodyweight/gymnastic movements based around skill development, a wod (workout of the day) and game (if time permits).
+This program is a great primer before transitioning into Teens / regular CrossFit.

 Teens (Ages 13-17)

 How to get your child started?

 You are most welcome to visit us when we have a CrossFit Kids class in progress to have a look at how the classes are run.
 We also offer the opportunity for your child to try out some classes for free before you commit.
 Please email us if you are planning to visit or if your child wishes to trial some sessions (we appreciate the heads up so we can make sure we have a Trainer available to speak with you – the Kids classes can be pretty hectic otherwise!)

 When are the classes on?